 With a solar battery, you can store any excess solar power that you don’t use during the day for use later on, therefore minimising the amount of expensive electricity you have to buy back during the evening peak.
 After all, if you’re on a standard feed-in tariff, you’re likely paying much more for energy in the evening than you’re getting for your feed-in tariff.

 At DC Power Co, we’ve designed a powerful yet simple and affordable solar battery package.
-Starting at just $6750 plus installation, it’s a modular solar battery package that comes with extended warranties and blackout protection included at no extra cost.
+Starting at just $6750 plus installation, it’s a modular solar battery package that comes with great warranties and blackout protection included at no extra cost.
 So you can take back control of your power, get better value from your solar panels and get blackout protection, all for less than $7000.